digitalbazaar/php-json-ld/README.md

 be a simple publishing method for expressing not only Linked Data in JSON, but for adding semantics to existing JSON.

-This library is an implementation of the JSON-LD specification in PHP.
+This library is an implementation of the [JSON-LD] specification in [PHP].

 JSON-LD is designed as a light-weight syntax that can be used to express Linked Data.
 It is primarily intended to be a way to express Linked Data